Thai Green Curry with Chicken & Eggplant

 - Add the bell peppers and thai basil and cook for an additional 2 minutes

-- Garnish with additional thai basil, cilantro and sliced red chilies if desired
+- Return the eggplant to the pan, gently stir and garnish with additional thai basil, cilantro and sliced red chilies if desired

 Nutrition